Soumitra Sekhar Dey: Early life and education

 Soumitra was born in Sherpur, Mymensingh Bangladesh.
 He earned a BA & MA degree in Bengali from the Jahangirnagar University.
 He also obtained a PhD in Bengali from the Rabindra Bharati University in 1997.

 Professional life

 He started his teaching career on Chittagong University in 1996.
 Then the next year he joined as a lecturer in Dhaka University.
 He worked as a Nazrul Research Center in there.

-He is a very popular writer and Bengali language and education columnist.
+He is a writer and education columnist.